sthornitt/-MT5/README.md

 - MetaTrader 5 platform installed
 - TradingView account (Pro or Premium for webhook alerts)
 - Ngrok account (free tier is sufficient) for creating the webhook tunnel https://ngrok.com/
+- Postman for troubleshooting and API testing (optional)

 ## Project Structure